MicrosoftLearning/mslearn-openai/Instructions/Exercises/04-code-generation.md

 Now let's explore how you could build a custom app that uses Azure OpenAI service to generate code.
 You'll develop your app using Visual Studio Code.
 The code files for your app have been provided in a GitHub repo.

-> **Tip**: If you have aleady cloned the **mslearn-openai** repo, open it in Visual Studio code.
+> **Tip**: If you have already cloned the **mslearn-openai** repo, open it in Visual Studio code.
 Othewise, follow these steps to clone it to your development environment.

 1. Start Visual Studio Code.
 2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-openai` repository to a local folder (it doesn't matter which folder).